Roof Repairs & Leak Detection

 Learn more

-EPDM, GRP and high-performance felt flat roofs across Stockport, Bramhall, Cheadle Hulme, Marple and Hazel Grove.
+Flat roof installation, repairs and replacements across Stockport, Bramhall, Cheadle Hulme, Marple and Hazel Grove.
+EPDM rubber, GRP fibreglass and lead systems.
 10+ year guarantee.
 Free written quotes.

-Most of the flat roofs we replace across Stockport and East Cheshire sit on rear extensions, garages, dormers, and bay windows, common across the Heatons, Reddish, Cheadle, Bramhall, and Hazel Grove.
-If the rest of your roof is also showing its age, sometimes it’s worth doing the work together rather than splitting it, see our new roofs and re-roofing page for full pitched roof replacements in slate, tile, and stone.
+If the rest of your roof is also showing its age, it is sometimes worth doing the work together rather than splitting it: see our new roofs and re-roofing page for full pitched roof replacements in slate, tile and stone.
 For smaller jobs like a single slipped tile or chimney leadwork, see our roof repair service.

 “Recently had a lead bay window roof replaced plus flashings.
 Couldn't have asked for more from Daniel and Sean.
 From start to finish they delivered a professional service, second to none.
 I would highly recommend them to anyone in need of any roofing or repair issues.”